-While Steve Gleason is the most famous ALS patient advocating for awareness and a cure for the disease, he didn't start the ice bucket challenge.
+While Steve Gleason is the most famous ALS patient advocating for awareness and a cure for the disease, he didn't start the Ice Bucket Challenge.

 It was the idea of an ALS patient from the Boston area.

-Gleason challenges you to dump a bucket of ice water on your head and donate $10 to fight ALS.
+Peter Frates challenged people to dump a bucket of ice water on your head and donate $10 to fight ALS.